| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 If you want to undefine a command-line variable definition, you can use

-directive together with undefine
+the override directive together with undefine, similar to

 how this is done for variable definitions: